shubham44321/Flag-with-Facts./README.md

-# Emoji-Interpreter
+# Flag with Facts
-Created with CodeSandbox
+App to get Facts of the flags along with their names.